Unequivocally Rare

 “Most of the true collectors look for artists with a unique and identifiable style/narrative, that’s why to attract this kind of people you have to focus on developing quality artworks in all aspects.”

-My work is scarce, rare and exclusive.
 The fifty years I spent in development was missing a critical element until I had an epiphany in 2020.
-That revelation enables me to produce large pieces – as I initially envisioned.
+That revelation made it possible for me to produce large pieces – as I initially envisioned.
 Following that came the proof-of-work, the blockchain and NFT’s which opened up another new dimension.
-I invite you to read My Story – a fifty year history of my linear graphics development.
+I invite you to read My Story – a fifty-year history of my linear graphics development.

 Beeple and I have one thing in common.
 He produced thousands of pieces which enabled him to design Everyday’s.
 I produced thousands of test prints over fifty years as a way to refine my trademark element.
 Unlike Beeple, I did not save very many of those tests.
 My concentration was on the linear graphics component and how best to make it readable.
 Saving the tests never occurred to me.